Fairness in Ranking: A Survey: Fair Supervised learning

-\spara{Insights.} The existence of a minimum proportion for a protected group suggests a WAE worldview and a main concern with pre-existing bias, that has to be accounted for using said minimum proportion.
-However, the WYSIWYG worldview can also be adopted, if $p$ is set to a low value, which permits a gradual transition from WYSIWYG to WAE.
-This however is a mere side effect of the method and not to be seen as a desired goal of the algorithm (as opposed to~\cite{zehlike2017matching}).
-Critically, if $p$ is chosen too high, the framework will rank a lot more protected items to the highest positions, than non-protected ones.
-This would be justified only under libertarian EO, or more importantly if one assumes that the protected group is actually a lot more relevant (they score very high in construct space), but the measurements in observable space are extremely biased or the scoring model produces inverted predictions for the protected group in decision space (this translates into low values in either $OS$ or $DS$).
-While such cases do exist it is questionable, if one should actually attempt to correct such a flawed ranking, rather than disregard it entirely.
+\spara{Insights.} The existence of minimum proportions for a protected group suggests a WAE worldview, \revv{and a focus on pre-existing bias.} However, the WYSIWYG worldview can also be adopted for a particular group, if needed: the respective $p$ can be set to a low value, meaning that only very few candidates from that group need to be in the ranking.
+This permits a gradual transition from WYSIWYG to WAE.
+However, this is a mere side effect of the method, and, \revv{in contrast to~\citet{zehlike2017matching}, this is not to be seen as a desideratum of \algofair.} Critically, if $p$ is chosen too high, the framework will rank a lot more protected candidates in the highest positions, than non-protected ones. \revv{ This would be justified only if one assumes \emph{either} that the protected group is actually a lot more relevant (their scores are very high in the construct space $CS$), but the measurements in observable space are extremely biased; \emph{or} that the scoring model produces inverted predictions for the protected group in decision space $DS$.
+While such cases do exist, it is questionable whether one should attempt to correct such a flawed ranking, rather than disregarding it altogether.}

-The framework assumes that differences between groups in the relevance distribution are an artifact of different circumstances for each group and therefore relates to substantive EO.
-As we stated in Section~\ref{sec:02-four-frameworks}, WAE can relate to both of the described substantive EO frameworks and it is mostly the algorithmic definition itself, that makes it belonging to the one or the other.
-For \algofair however, both mappings are possible, because the algorithm is agnostic to the source of relevance differences and merely implements an affirmative action policy.
-We therefore conclude that the preliminaries for luck-egalitarian EO are met.
+\algofair assumes that differences between groups in the relevance distribution are an artifact of different circumstances for each group. \revv{Under the assumption that the goal of the fairness-enhancing intervention is to equalize access to opportunity over a lifetime, this method is consistent with substantive \eop.
+Furthermore, because the proposed method conditions on morally irrelevant characteristics, we classify it as luck-egalitarian \eop.
+Figure~\ref{fig:post-proc:FAIRDimensions} and Table~\ref{tbl:method-summary_ir} summarize the mapping of the methods in this section to normative frameworks.}